 Ngong Hills provide an ideal training ground for some of Kenya’s finest athletes who frequent the place for a high-altitude experience so do not be surprised if you bump into a few as you go up the hills.
 A curious-looking site with radio repeaters secured from hikers and runners lies on your path as you complete the first hill.

 From the vantage point of the hills, you can get fantastic views of the Great Rift Valley to the west as you gaze down at Maasai manyattas 1,000 M below.
 From here, it is possible also to see the city of Nairobi on the far left.
 The Nairobi National Park, about 15 KM further to the northeast of the hills, is also visible.

 If you are coming from the CBD take Ngong Road and go past Dagoretti Corner.
 At the Karen Shopping Centre at the roundabout, take the second turn and keep to the main tarmac road until you get to Ngong Town.

-Drive till the Ngong Police Station.
+Drive to the Ngong Police Station.
 You may then park at the station, or arrange for someone to drive your car to Kona Baridi.
-You could also opt to drive into the recreational site and experience it in the comfort of your car.
+You could also opt to drive to the recreational site and experience it in the comfort of your car.